likhitathota/transaction-assignment/README.md

 - Adding better handling for large numbers of customer transactions.

 These improvements would make the application more suitable for a production environment.

 ## 16. AI Assistance Disclosure

-I used ChatGPT to understand the requirements, help with the Spring Boot implementation, troubleshoot errors, and understand how to write and run the tests.
+I used ChatGPT to understand the requirements, get help with the Spring Boot implementation, troubleshoot errors, and understand how to write and run the tests.

 ChatGPT suggested code and testing approaches for the transaction service and controller.
-I reviewed the suggestions and made the changes needed to fit the starter project and the given requirements.
+I reviewed the suggestions and changed them where needed to match the starter project and the given requirements.

-During testing, I found some issues with the suggested testing approach and corrected them based on the actual project setup and requirements.
-I also verified the status transitions, validation, duplicate transaction ID handling, and other required operations.
+During testing, I found that some suggested testing steps did not match my actual project setup, so I corrected them based on the project structure and requirements.
+I also checked and corrected the validation rules, status transitions, duplicate transaction ID handling, and other required operations.

+I did not blindly use the suggested code.
+I checked the application behavior and modified the implementation when the suggested approach did not work correctly with my project.

-I checked the final result by running the JUnit tests in Eclipse and also testing the API using curl commands in the command prompt.
+I checked the final result by running the JUnit tests in Eclipse and manually testing the API using curl commands in the command prompt.
 The final test run showed 8 tests run, with 0 failures and 0 errors.
+I also verified the main success and error cases manually using the API.

 ## 17. Final Verification

 The complete test suite was executed using:

 ```
 mvnw.cmd clean test
 ```
 The final result was:

 ```
 Tests run: 8
 Failures: 0